dmitryduev/DeepStreaks/readme.md

 significantly reduced human involvement in the streak identification process, from several hours to typically under 10 minutes per day.

-As of February 1, 2019 DeepStreaks has discovered 15 near-Earth asteroids.
+As of June 1, 2019 DeepStreaks has discovered 35 near-Earth asteroids.

 For details, please see Duev et al., MNRAS, 2019 (accepted).